krtek4/rst2packt/README.md

 the related concepts in PHP.
 More advanced topics like function composition, functors, applicative, and monads are also discussed.
 Functional programming is also presented through the lense of performance and testing.
-You can find more information on the dedicated webpage: [Functional PHP](book).
+You can find more information on the dedicated webpage: [Functional PHP][book].

-If you want more information about the writing process itself, you can have a look at the blog post I wrote: [Writing a book: Functional PHP](blog).
+If you want more information about the writing process itself, you can have a look at the blog post I wrote: [Writing a book: Functional PHP][blog].

 [book]: https://www.packtpub.com/application-development/functional-php
 [blog]: http://gilles.crettenand.info/blog/programming/2017/02/28/Writing-a-book